Teach all Nations

 Paul said, "Believe on the Lord Jesus Christ and you will be saved, and your household."
 Then the jailer took them to his house where he washed their wounds and gave them a meal.
 All of his family heard the Gospel and believed.
 Then they were all baptized and greatly rejoiced because they were believing on the Lord.

 That, my friends, is the story of Paul and Silas.
 We, too, should believe God's Word, and teach it to others also.
 Let us remember another thing that Paul said.
-He said, "I am not ashamed of the Gospel of Christ; for it is the power of God unto salvation to everyone that believeth; to the white person, and also to the Indian."
+He said, "I am not ashamed of the Gospel of Christ; for it is the power of God unto salvation to everyone who believes; to the white person, and also to the native (use appropriate term)."